How to support someone with chronic illness

 Liesl Peters explained that with her chronic illness, “it’s not uncommon that someone will ask about what’s going on.
 When I try to explain to them that I have inflammatory bowel disease (IBD), I’ve been interrupted several times with comments like, ‘Oh!
 I totally understand.
 I have irritable bowel syndrome (IBS).’
 While I understand that they’re only trying to relate to me and establish a connection, it feels a bit insulting.
 These conditions are wildly different, and that needs to be recognized.”

-Maybe keep that shit to yourself…Before you start talking about the caveman diet, veganism, or pineapple juice cleanses, stop and think, “Did anybody ask me for my opinion?”
+If you have some great medical advice, maybe keep that to yourself…Before you start talking about the caveman diet, veganism, or pineapple juice cleanses, stop and think, “Did anybody ask me for my opinion?”
 If so, great – forge ahead, my friend!
 If not, refer to #2 on this list.

 “I never felt comfortable being overwhelmed with attention or advice,” says Harris.
 “I always felt grateful for the time and space to process the diagnosis, medical care, and recovery in my own way.”